TLDR; Write offline. Copy/Paste to online.

 - if the online editor supports html copy and paste then I open the mardown in IntelliJ or Visual Studio Code and use the markdown preview to copy the formatted text

 - Web apps crash when I use them for editing

 - I have a record of when I wrote the blog post because it is part of my Daily Notes ’note’

 - Writing in markdown means I focus on the content rather than the formatting

-- multiple review points (yes, my writing goes through multiple reviews and still ends up like this!) each one shows a slightly different ‘view’ of it, so I pick up different errors.
+- multiple review points each one shows a slightly different ‘view’ of it, so I pick up different errors.